Student Equity & Inclusion

 - referral to internal or external support services

 - pre-admission counselling and advice on inherent requirements

-In addition to these support services, the team is also responsible for the implementation and monitoring of the University’s SCU Disability Action Plan 2014-2017 (PDF) and the Reasonable Adjustments for Students with Disabilities policy, and is a point of contact for Academic staff to provide expert advice on disability related matters.
+The team is also a point of contact for Academic staff to provide expert advice on disability related matters.

 What is ‘disability’?